Joinn99/FPSR/README.md

 </p>

 ## Requirements
 The model implementation ensures compatibility with the Recommendation Toolbox [RecBole](https://recbole.io/) (Github: [Recbole](https://github.com/RUCAIBox/RecBole)).
-This version employs [CuPy](https://cupy.dev/) for matrix storage and computation, and produces the results in the paper.
-In addition, we also offer a pure PyTorch version of FPSR model, which can be found [here](chttps://github.com/Joinn99/FPSR/tree/torch).
+This is the pure PyTorch version of FPSR model.

 The requirements of the running environement:

-- Python: 3.8+
+- Python: 3.11+
 - RecBole: 1.1.1
-- CuPy: 0.10.5+
+- PyTorch: 1.13.0+

 ## Dataset
 Here we only put zip files of datasets in the respository due to the storage limits.
 To use the dataset, run